2025-26 Registration Information

 Registration

 The ringette season runs from late September to late March for most teams.
-(Tryouts and evaluations for some teams run from mid-August through September).
+(Tryouts and evaluations run from mid-August through September).
 All registered players will receive specific dates and locations by email a week or two before.

 Please read this page before you register.
 When you’re ready, click Register.
 If you have questions, email the Registrar at reginaringette.register@gmail.com.